 Cool Off in the Nicest Swimming Pool in Utah at Days Inn Delta

 You’ll want to stay at the Days Inn Delta if only for the sublimely landscaped crystal-clear pool.
-Rooms are dated and spartan, but the hotel offers complimentary breakfast and it is truly bliss to take a dip on a glorious hot evening after a day on the dusty trail.
+Rooms are dated and spartan, but the hotel offers complimentary breakfast and it is truly bliss to take a dip on a gloriously hot evening after a day on the dusty trail.

 For dinner, walk next door to the Mi Rancherito Mexican Restaurant.
 The food is good – served by friendly wait staff in a cheerful diner-like room.

-Hunt for Million Year Old Trilobites 56 Miles From Delta UT
+Hunt for Million-Year-Old Trilobites 56 Miles From Delta UT